marekmars/sistemaVentasApi.Net/README.md

 ```markdown
 GET /api/users?filter=Doe&orderBy=name&desc=1
 ```
-This will filter clients with the last name "Doe" and order the results by the first name in descending order.
+This will filter users with the last name "Doe" and order the results by the first name in descending order.

 ## Data Model